LuxOrionCoding/Typing-animation--done-/README.md

 # Typing Animation

-A another javascript project from LuxOrionCoding.
+A another javascript project from me.
 A project about a typing animation for website aesthetic purpose.

 ## How to try